 - Equipment purchased either wholly or partially through federally funded sponsored programs may not be included in billing rates.

 E. Inventory Accounts for Products Held for Sale

 - If a chargeback operation sells products from an inventory or maintains an inventory of parts and supplies used in providing its services and the amount of stock on hand is significant, inventory records must be maintained.
 Although first-in-first-out is most common inventory method, valuations may be based on other methods (e.g., last-in-first-out, average cost, etc.).
 Once the inventory method has been chosen, the valuation method may not be changed.

 IV.
 Rate Review, Notification and Monitoring:

-Completed Chargeback Worksheets should be submitted to the Chargeback Team through that area’s Vice President appointed representative.
-Thirty days should be afforded the Chargeback Team to complete its analysis of the proposal.
-In addition, all approved rates will be posted on the Business Affairs website 30 days before they are effective.
-Chargeback areas should provide adequate lead-time to receive Review Team approval and posting of the rate.
-It is strongly recommended that chargeback areas recommend adjustments before the annual budget development process so operations can properly budget for any changes in chargeback rates.
+Completed Chargeback Rate Development Worksheets should be submitted to the Chargeback Committee Chairperson.
+Up to thirty days should be afforded the Chargeback Committee to complete its analysis of the proposal.
+Chargeback areas should provide adequate lead-time to receive approval of the rate.
+It is strongly recommended that chargeback areas propose adjustments before the annual budget development process so operations can properly budget for any changes in chargeback rates.

-The Business Affairs Office will do periodic reviews of the financial records of chargeback operations focusing on the appropriateness of revenue and expense activity, surplus and deficits accumulation, and the adequacy of the chargeback operation’s record keeping practices.
+During the (at minimum) biennial rate review process, the Business Affairs Office will evaluate the financial records of chargeback operations focusing on the appropriateness of revenue and expense activity, surplus and deficits accumulation, and the adequacy of the chargeback operation’s record keeping practices.